tri-cods/html-css/sections/links.md

 In your `index.html` file, add a relative link to your About page.

-Re-save that text file and re-open it in your browser.
-(You can refresh the page if you still have it open, or re-open it by clicking on it in the folder using your graphical user interface..)
+Re-save that text file and reopen or refresh it in your browser.

 Also add a relative link from your `About page` to your `index.html` page.
-Call this page `Home`.
+In your link, call this page `Home`.
 This will allow you to toggle back-and-forth between the two pages.

 Lastly, include an absolute link to a page of your choosing.
 Remember that an absolute link includes the protocol (for example, `http:`) and also a domain (for example, `cuny.edu`).